-Partnership holds all the ordinary voting shares in each of the Investment Companies and exercises these rights in accordance with the Pohutukawa II investment policy and investment criteria.
+Capital IV Management and Craigs Investment Partners), through Pohutukawa II Investment Holdings Limited Partnership holds all the ordinary voting shares in each of the Investment Companies and exercises these rights in accordance with the Pohutukawa II investment policy and investment criteria.

-Pohutukawa II has a separate Board to ensure best-practice corporate governance and to ensure that the shareholders' interests are held paramount.
+Pohutukawa II has a separate Board to ensure best-practice corporate governance and to safeguard shareholders' interests.
 The Board has two independent directors.